 Lincoln Nebraska a Midwestern city with a population of approximately 285,000 people is a very affordable community to live in that offers many amenities and has a growing business community.
+So here you have a list of Cost of Living Lincoln Nebraska.

 Housing Affordability and Average Cost